wrjodjana/obsidian-vault/interview/cover letters/WeaveGrid.md

 **Why WeaveGrid?**

-From my research in the Uncertainty Quantification Group, I've learned alot about the industry of transportation and risk management, particularly how engineers make decisions about
+From my research in the Uncertainty Quantification Group, I've learned alot about the industry of transportation and risk management, particularly how engineers make decisions based on the existing technologies.
+Now, I'm currently helping to build a platform that improves existing technologies with better latency and easier decisionmaking of